Language selection

 The Commonwealth advocates for small and vulnerable states, helping to strengthen their climate and financial resilience and inclusion in the global order.

 Canada participates in the Commonwealth Heads of Government Meeting (CHOGM), which is held every two years.
 CHOGM leaders review the progress on commitments, discuss matters of mutual interest and provide direction to the organization.
-Canada hosted CHOGM twice, in 1973 and in 1987.
+Canada hosted CHOGM twice, in 1973 in Ottawa and in 1987 in Vancouver.
 The most recent CHOGM was held in 2022 in Kigali, Rwanda.
 During this event, Prime Minister Trudeau drove action on issues such as food insecurity, climate change, and gender inequality.

-The next CHOGM will take place in Samoa in 2024.
+The next CHOGM will take place in Apia, Samoa in October 2024.
+Among their priorities, Heads will select a new Secretary-General.

 The 56 members of the Commonwealth celebrate Commonwealth Day on every second Monday of March.
-This year’s Commonwealth Day theme – “Forging a Sustainable and Peaceful Common Future” – reflects the shared commitment of member countries to improve the lives and opportunities of all citizens of the Commonwealth for generations to come.
-It is especially relevant given the Commonwealth’s contributions against climate change and toward international peace and security.
+This year’s Commonwealth Day theme – “One Resilient Common Future” – is especially relevant given the Commonwealth’s contributions against climate change and toward international peace and security and more prosperous economies.
+It is also the theme for CHOGM 2024.

-Within the Government of Canada, Global Affairs Canada acts as the lead for Canada’s overall relationship with the Commonwealth, joined by other government departments, reflecting the organization’s actions in diverse areas, such as climate change and the environment; gender equality; and democracy, freedom of expression, and the rule of law.
+Within the Government of Canada, Global Affairs Canada acts as the lead for Canada’s overall relationship with the Commonwealth, joined by other government departments, reflecting the organization’s actions in diverse areas, such as climate change and the environment, education, gender equality, ocean sustainability, democracy, freedom of expression, and the rule of law.

 Intergovernmental organizations